SOCIAL EMOTIONAL LEARNING

 After four lessons learning about perseverance and learning from mistakes, we put our learning to the test with a STEM challenge!
 Students are encouraged to embrace challenges.
 They are prompted to look forward to learning from their mistakes.
 They know to expect that they will have to change ideas that don’t work out as they wanted.

 It’s very powerful to watch students recognize their feelings of disappointment and discouragement, and then use their new skills to turn it into something positive.
 These are skills they will lean on throughout their whole lives.

-If you’d like to see more details about all 8 units, keep reading!
-I’ve compiled a snapshot of each unit below.
+If you’d like to see more details about all 8 units in The Kindness Classroom, keep reading!

 Click HERE to see LOTS of pictures and sample lessons in the preview!

 Here’s a free download sample from Unit 1 – Exploring Emotions!

 Students use any sort of clay or dough to make parts of the face.
 If students can read, they make facial features that match the sentence at the top, and check off the circles below using a ball of dough.
 Just print and laminate – they can be used with dry erase markers as well!
 Click below to grab them!